 Polysucroses (renamed from Ficoll™) are formed by copolymerization of sucrose with epichlorohydrin.
-The molecules are highly branched, and the high content of hydroxyl groups leads to very good solubility in aqueous media.
-Polysucroses behave as an ideal neutral sphere and
+These molecules are highly branched, and the high content of hydroxyl groups leads to very good solubility in aqueous media.
+Polysucrose behaves as an ideal neutral sphere and displays excellent biocompatibility.
+It does not contain any ionized groups, so it is compatible under physiological conditions.
+However, it is more sensitive to acid than dextran, so care must be taken when working under acidic pH conditions.

 Properties of the polysucroses include: